cosmicqbit/git-cheat-sheet/README.md

 | Command | Description |
 |:---------| :------------ |
 |`git rebase master` | # Changes the base of the current branch |

+## Contribution
+If you want to contirbute to the repo, feel free to request PR.